Kibnet/PDFAnnotator/.qoder/repowiki/en/content/User Guide/Extraction Mode.md

 The Extraction Mode in PDFAnnotator provides a comprehensive solution for extracting text from specific regions within PDF documents.
 This mode enables users to load PDF files, visually select rectangular regions using mouse input, and extract text content from those areas.
 The system implements sophisticated coordinate conversion between screen space and PDF coordinate systems, manages extraction presets for reusability, and seamlessly integrates with other application modes for data flow continuity.

 The extraction process follows a structured workflow: PDF loading and page rendering, interactive region selection through mouse drag operations, text extraction from selected areas, and automatic transition to Table Mode for data manipulation.
 The system maintains robust error handling for common scenarios such as invalid file paths, missing PDF files, and rendering failures.
+This update introduces enhanced text direction controls and space handling options, allowing users to specify the reading order of extracted text and control spacing between words.

 ## System Architecture